 Tips for Hardscape Replacement

 When replacing non-permeable hardscape materials, consider using crushed gravel or pea gravel to facilitate even drainage.
 Other permeable hardscape materials include permeable pavers and grass pavers, which can also help improve landscape drainage by allowing water to pass through and reduce runoff.
+If you’re considering this approach, it’s probably best to talk with a professional hardscaping company to make sure you’re on the right path.

 When to Hire a Professional